rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 ## Directory structure

+This program modifies *.sql* scripts exported from the DBs you are migrating.
 All exported DB scripts should be checked into a repo and comply with this structure for script modifications to work:

 - /root/